Boston Red Sox great Bobby Doerr dies at 99

 GRANTS PASS, Ore.
 (AP) Bobby Doerr, the Hall of Fame second baseman dubbed the ”Silent Captain” of the Boston Red Sox by longtime teammate and friend Ted Williams, has died.
 He was 99.

-”Bobby Doerr was part of an era of baseball giants and still stood out as one himself,” Red Sox owner John Henry said in the statement. ”And even with his Hall of Fame achievements at second base, his character and personality outshined it all.
-He will be missed.”
+”Bobby Doerr was part of an era of baseball giants and still stood out as one himself,” Red Sox owner John Henry said. ”And even with his Hall of Fame achievements at second base, his character and personality outshined it all.”

 Signed out of the old Pacific Coast League on the same scouting trip that brought Williams to Fenway Park, Doerr played 14 seasons with the Red Sox and joined his fishing buddy in the Hall of Fame in 1986.
 He had a .288 lifetime average and helped the Red Sox to the 1946 World Series.